sslab-gatech/winnie/docs/walkthrough.md

 Open the script for your disassembler located in \scripts\ida_basic_blocks.py or \scripts\ghidra_basic_blocks.py
 ![scriptFile.png](./scriptFile.png)

 Your disassembler will ask you to save the file, save it in \x64\Release as "basicblocks.bb".
-You should be able to open the file in a text editor of your choice and see a list of various adddresses.
+You should be able to open the file in a text editor of your choice and see a list of various addresses.
 If you see "[none]" then you have done something wrong during execution of the script.